Slow Down and See What’s New

 7. Buy foods to cook at home

-Americans typically spend around 40% of their food budgets on eating out.
+Americans typically spend around 40% of their food budget on eating out.
 This means that you can save a lot of money by cooking at home.
-The key is to have basics ready in your pantry so that you can quickly mix and match the ingredients to create a meals you enjoy.
+The key is to have basics ready in your pantry so that you can quickly mix and match the ingredients to create a meal you enjoy.